 - Easily jump to Backlink history chart, full reports, or add to bucket lists from the screen

-- Check Referring Domains, Flow Metrics, Indexed URLs, Government and Educational data and subnets
+- Check Referring Domains, Flow Metrics, Indexed URLs, .gov and .edu data and subnets

 Here’s a screenshot: